retaildevcrews/codespaces-images/README.md

 ## Build and Deploy Cluster

-> by default the solution will spin up a kind cluster.
-If you want to give it a try with [k3d](https://k3d.io/) include the following environment variable before running `make` commands:
+> By default the solution will create a kind cluster.
+If you want to give it a try with [k3d](https://k3d.io/) export the following environment variable before running `make` commands:

   ```bash

   # set makefile to run options for k3d
   export K8S=k3d

   ```

 - From the Codespaces terminal